Shanice Aga (email@example.com )

 Kelly Cooper is from Richmond, Virginia.
-She graduated in May 2017 summa cum laude from Virginia Tech with a B.A. in History and minors in Art History, Medieval and Early Modern Studies, Classical Studies, and War and Society.
-Prior to her graduate career, Kelly has interned and worked at Agecroft Hall, the Department of Historic Resources, Colonial Williamsburg, and the Department of Conservation and Recreation.
-Her passion for research and understanding interdisciplinary and international approaches to the built heritage led her to study abroad in the UK and compose her honors thesis on “The Illumination of the York Minster and St. Patrick’s Cathedral: Two Preservation Approaches.”
-She had the great fortune to present her research at the ACC Meeting of the Minds in the spring of 2017.
-While in the Material Culture and Public Humanities program, Kelly plans to focus on the preservation and presentation of material culture and architectural heritage.
+She graduated in May 2017 summa cum laude from Virginia Tech with a BA in History and minors in Art History, Medieval and Early Modern Studies, Classical Studies, and War and Society.
+Prior to her graduate career, Kelly interned and worked at Agecroft Hall, the Virginia Department of Historic Resources, Colonial Williamsburg, and the Virginia Department of Conservation and Recreation.
+Her passion for research in understanding interdisciplinary and international approaches to the built environment and gaining hands-on skills in preserving historic materials led her to study abroad in the UK and participate in the San Gemini Preservation Studies Program in Italy.
+As a MCPH student, Kelly will focus on technical applications in preserving historic building features and understanding current and possible future approaches to preserving these elements, especially in the face of environmental threats such as flooding and sea level rising.

 Sarah Tucker is from Richmond, Virginia, and received her B.A. in History with a concentration in Public History and a minor in Art History from Longwood University in 2017.
 As an undergraduate, Sarah completed an academic internship at the Maymont Mansion, a historic house museum in Richmond, and completed work at the Longwood University Archives, the Longwood Center for the Visual Arts, and the Longwood Institute of Archaeology.
 Through her work in the Material Culture and Public Humanities program, Sarah plans to concentrate on exhibit design and curatorship.